Seed to Harvest Countdown

 Not sure when your hydroponic plants will be ready?
 This free seed to harvest countdown calculator tells you exactly what growth stage your crop is in right now, when to expect your first harvest, and what signs to look for when it is ready to pick.

 Enter your crop, whether you started from seed or transplant, and your planting date.
-The calculator tracks your grow in real time and shows each growth stage with days remaining.
+The calculator tracks your grow in real time and shows each stage with the days it covers, plus the pH and EC targets to hold along the way.

 Step 1 of 3 – Choose your crop